nutanixdev/nkp-quickstart/README.md

 1. Add NKP Rocky Linux image from the Nutanix Support Portal to Prism Central

-1. Create a jumphost with 2 vCPUs & 4 GB memory using the Rocky image and the following Cloud-init custom script
+1. Create a jumphost with 2 vCPUs, 4 GB memory, use the Rocky image (update disk to 128 GiB), and the following Cloud-init custom script

     ```yaml
     #cloud-config